This Is Our Family Gap Year: Itinerary and Future Plans

-- What Do We Hope to Get Out Of It?
+- What Did We Hope to Get Out Of It?

 What is a Family Gap Year?

-A gap year is what happens when a high school graduate realizes they don’t legally have to go to class next fall.
+A gap year is what happens when a person graduates high school and realizes they don’t legally have to go to class next fall.
 They take a year of freedom, because, why not?
 When a professor takes a long break, it’s called a sabbatical.
 When a family with kids takes a year off work and school, it’s called a family gap year.

 It often involves international travel but doesn’t have to.
 It could be joining a community and doing a cool or meaningful project, or living in one place with a host family for a year.
 There might be a goal — writing a book, learning a new skill, experiencing things you would never do back home — but then again, there doesn’t have to be any set purpose.
 You might find the purpose as you go.